axibase/atsd/sql/README.md

 ## Options

 The `OPTION` clause provides hints to the database optimizer on how to execute the given query most efficiently.
+Unlike the `WITH` clause, the option does not change the results of the query.

 The query can contain multiple `OPTION` clauses specified at the end of the statement.